tfriedel/trackanalyzer/README.txt

-TrackAnalyzer is a command line tool that estimates the musical key and bpm of digital recordings, to aid DJs in harmonic mixing.
+TrackAnalyzer is a java based command line tool that estimates the musical key and bpm of digital recordings, to aid DJs in harmonic mixing.
 The key analyzer is a port of KeyFinder by Ibrahim Sha'ath (www.ibrahimshaath.co.uk/keyfinder).
 The bpm component is basically a modified version of Simon Dixon's BeatRoot.